 Filter Replacement Cost and Availability

-Both brands have widely available filters (on Amazon, hardware stores, etc.), though Honeywell does caution against off-brand filters.
-GermGuardian filters are also sold as “Genuine” on their site and as third-party.
-In short, filter costs per year are in the same ballpark (~$30–70 per year), but GermGuardian’s top models have a higher single filter cost.
+Both brands have filters widely available (on Amazon, hardware stores, etc., etc.), but Honeywell does caution against using off brand filters and GermGuardian sells filters both as “Genuine” on their site and as 3rd party.
+In summary, filter cost per year is in the same range (~$30-70 per year) but GermGuardian’s top models, have a higher single filter cost.

 Warranty and Customer Service